POOSD-Team-21/meow_mates/CONTRIBUTING.md

 Although its not a big deal if you break any of these conventions, it helps to all be on the same page following the same set of rules.

+## First Steps

+Create an issue first.
+This lets people know what you are working on (assign yourself to the issue), they can see what branches are linked to the issue, and what it is you accomplished.

+This issue does not have to be an issue like a bug, but it can be a feature, bugs, or anything you are adding to the project in your code.
+It should be kept somewhat small and specific but not the the point of it being just one commit.

+Make sure you have a good title and description of the feature or issue you are working on.
+For example, issue #3 is the one in regards to creating this contribution document.
+There I had a title saying what needs to be done, and then describe why and how it can be done.

 ## Branch names

 - Names should begin with the project name followed by a feature description